Rich fudgy Irish brownies with fun green frosting are a delicious treat for Saint Patrick’s Day.

 Gradually add the heavy whipping cream and beat a little further to achieve a rich and creamy consistency.

-Add food coloring and mix until smooth and creamy.
+Add green food coloring and mix until smooth and creamy.

 Spread the frosting over the cooled brownies.